 These Santa Barbara Botanical Gardens feature over five miles of trails that weave you through beautiful garden arrangements that are inspired by native plants in their natural settings.
 Throughout your journey winding through the garden, you will encounter over 1,000 species of both indigenous and rare plants from all over the world.

 One of the most recent exhibits that has been catching the eye of visitors is the Wooded Dell Display along the Campbell Trail.
 This area focuses on landscapes that are prone to periodic wildfires.
 It consists of a multitude of species, much of them including colorful shrubs that fill the hillsides.

 The Santa Barbara Botanic Garden also does a great deal to conserve and preserve the beauty of natural landscape, both inside the garden and outside of it.
 A large aspect of this effort lies with the education that they provide to visitors.
-Among the newest and most popular classes is the Summer Sip Series, which occurs on Saturdays from 4 to 6 pm from May 28th through September 17th.
-During this time, large groups gather to enjoy wine and cheese throughout lectures covering subjects like native and rare plants, botanical illustrations and conservation efforts.
-There are countless other events, classes and hands on activities throughout the year as well!
+Visit SB Botanical Gardens for a calendar of events and classes throughout the year!

 Recently, the Santa Barbara Botanical Garden had a very successful fundraiser in which it raised just under 15 million dollars, which will go to expanding the gardens as well as conservation and education efforts.
 This incredible fundraising success speaks to how important the mission of this group is to people that have been touched by their efforts.
-You can gain entry to this exquisite garden for only $10 dollars for adults, with decreased prices for seniors and children.
-You can’t find so much beauty in such a small space anywhere else than at The Santa Barbara Botanic Garden.
+You can't find so much beauty in such a small space anywhere else than at The Santa Barbara Botanic Garden.